 Written policies and procedures for the management of medicines were in place.
-Management advised that these were reviewed regularly.
 Following discussion with staff it was evident that they were familiar with the policies and procedures and that any updates were highlighted to staff.

 There were robust arrangements in place for the management of medicine related incidents.
 Staff confirmed that they knew how to identify and report incidents.
 Medicine related incidents reported since the last medicines management inspection were discussed.
 There was evidence of the action taken and learning implemented following incidents.
 In relation to the regional safeguarding procedures, staff confirmed that they were aware that medicine incidents may need to be reported to the safeguarding team.